 Have you ever tried to search for someone’s criminal records?
 Was it an easy process?
-Was your search online or did you make a phone call to the jail? was the information you recieved correct?
+Was your search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal backgrounds and records, and your comments could help other people.

 Click here to leave a comment

 For Federal crimes, the FBI has a listing of the Ten Most Wanted Fugitives.
 In Towns County, the Towns County Sheriff has their own list of the most wanted criminals, that you can access online.

 Towns County Top Ten Most Wanted List: Link

 Life In Jail / What Its Like